 If you think about the fact that 92% of professionals would consider changing jobs if offered a job with a business that has an excellent corporate reputation, positive reviews are quite possibly even more powerful than negative ones.

-How to Get Glassdoor Reviews Removed
+How to Remove Negative, False or Fake Glassdoor Reviews

 If you’re concerned that someone has left a fake Glassdoor removed then you’ll have to contact the website directly to get it removed.
 The first order of business is to flag the review.
 This also goes for flagging any other inappropriate content on your Glassdoor company page.